 The subsequent Master of Education program lasts two years and the student teaching phase (Referendariat) also takes two years.

-At Freie Universität Berlin, students are required to choose from among specific options for combinations (pdf-file, in German) of a 90-credit core subject and a 60-credit module.
+At Freie Universität Berlin, students are required to choose from among specific options for combinations (in German) of a 90-credit core subject and a 60-credit module.
 Please note: Students pursuing future Studienrat or Studienrätin positions are not permitted to choose Work Studies (Arbeitslehre) as the secondary subject.

 Becoming a credentialed secondary school teacher (Studienrat) with a subject-specific vocational emphasis